Old Fashioned Pecan Tassies

 closeup of pecan tassie cookies, one cut in half

-Matt loves homemade pecan pie, but I prefer fruit pies.
+Matt loves homemade pecan pie, but I prefer cookies.
 There’s one way we compromise, and that’s with these bite-size pecan tassies cookies.
 Have you ever heard of them?
+They’re a vintage cookie that are making a comeback with all the coziness of the holidays.

 If you’ve ever had pecan pie, then you know what these generally taste like.
-The crust is buttery and rich, but not sweet.
+The tart shell is buttery and rich thanks to the special addition of cream cheese, but it’s not sweet.
 All the sweetness comes from the dark brown sugar filling.
 And maple extract adds a depth of flavor that is delicious.

 Ingredients